gavinlaking/vedeu/docs/events.md

 Clears the whole terminal space.

+### `:_cursor_up_`

+Moves the cursor for the focussed interface up one row, but will not exceed the boundary of the interface.

+### `:_cursor_right_`

+Moves the cursor for the focussed interface right one column, but will not exceed the boundary of the interface.

+### `:_cursor_down_`

+Moves the cursor for the focussed interface down one row, but will not exceed the boundary of the interface.

+### `:_cursor_left_`

+Moves the cursor for the focussed interface left one column, but will not exceed the boundary of the interface.

+### `:_cursor_hide_`

+Hides the cursor for the focussed interface.

+### `:_cursor_show_`

+Shows the cursor for the focussed interface.

+### `:_cursor_refresh_`

+Refreshes the cursor for the focussed interface.

 ### `:_exit_`

 When triggered, Vedeu will trigger a `:_cleanup_` event which you can define (to save files, etc) and attempt to exit.

 ### `:_focus_by_name_`

-When triggered with an interface name will focus that interface.
+When triggered with an interface name will focus that interface and restore the cursor position and visibility.

 ### `:_focus_next_`

-When triggered will focus the next interface.
+When triggered will focus the next interface and restore the cursor position and visibility.

 ### `:_focus_prev_`

-When triggered will focus the previous interface.
+When triggered will focus the previous interface and restore the cursor position and visibility.

 ### `:_initialize_`